smlnj/.github/profile/README.md

   for production work.<br/>
   To report bugs in the development version, use the [development issue tracker](https://github.com/smlnj/smlnj/issues).
-  For questions and discussion, try the ["discussion forum"]( associated with this repo

 * For questions and discussion about SML/NJ, one resource is the Standard ML Organization at Zulip.com ["https://standardml.zulipchat.com"](https://standardml.zulipchat.com).